-Our pipelines in the midwest United States consist of a controlling financial interest in the Mid-Valley pipeline system which owns approximately 1,000 miles of a crude oil pipeline that originates in Longview, Texas and passes through Louisiana, Arkansas, Mississippi, Tennessee, Kentucky and Ohio, and terminates in Samaria, Michigan.
+Our pipelines in the midwest United States consist of a controlling financial interest in the Mid-Valley pipeline system which owns approximately 1,000 miles of crude oil pipelines that originate in Longview, Texas and pass through Louisiana, Arkansas, Mississippi, Tennessee, Kentucky, and Ohio, and terminate in Samaria, Michigan.
 This pipeline provides crude oil to a number of refineries, primarily in the midwest United States.
 In addition, we own approximately 100 miles of crude oil pipeline that runs from Marysville, Michigan to Toledo, Ohio, and a truck injection point for local production at Marysville.
 This pipeline receives crude oil from the Enbridge Mainline Pipeline system for delivery to refineries located in Toledo, Ohio and to Marathon's Samaria, Michigan tank farm, which supplies its refinery in Detroit, Michigan.

 Nearly all of our crude oil pipelines are common carrier lines, and the tariff rates on all of our pipelines (wholly owned and joint venture) are regulated by either the Federal Energy Regulatory Commission (for interstate movements) or individual state agencies (for intrastate movements).

 West Texas Crude Expansion Projects

 The West Texas – Longview Access and West Texas – Houston Access were developed to deliver crude oil from West Texas to the Mid-Valley Pipeline at Longview, Texas and to the Houston, Texas market.
 The projects have initial capacity to transport approximately 40,000 barrels per day to Houston, and approximately 30,000 barrels per day to Longview.
 The West Texas – Houston Access project was operational in Q2 2012.
 The West Texas – Longview Access project was operational in Q2 2013.
 The West Texas-Nederland Access is being developed to deliver crude oil from West Texas to SXL’s Nederland Terminal at Nederland, Texas.
 The project is anticipated to have initial capacity to transport approximately 40,000 barrels per day to Nederland.
 The West Texas – Nederland Access project was operational in Q3 2014.

 Permian Express Phase I